 ***Independent school educators in their first two years of teaching experience.

-WHY ATTEND This energizing Institute will provide new teachers with the strategies essential for a successful start to their teaching careers.
+This energizing Institute will provide new teachers with the strategies essential for a successful start to their teaching careers.
 The Institute will also allow participants to begin building the foundation for a long and successful career in independent schools.
-Interactive experiences reflective of best practices will aid in the development of skills and understanding.
+Interactive experiences reflective of best practices will aid in the development of skills and understanding in the following areas:

 Participants will engage in active and experiential approaches to understanding best practice for highly effective teaching.
 Presentations, conversations, role-playing, simulations, video analysis, collaborative work, professional readings, and personal testimonials will all be presented with research-based modeling of best practice, combined with humor, music, and the enduring commitment of experienced professionals.